1960s Fashion for Men: Iconic Styles That Defined the Decade

 Man Mod Tailoring 60s Fashion MenPin

-Men’s suiting undergoes a bold transformation during the late sixties.
+Men’s suits underwent a bold transformation during the late sixties.
 Photo: iStock

 Early to Mid-60s Fashion for Men